bellevuecollegeinfosec/bcinfosec.club/content/info/other/privacy-policy.md

 ## 4. Data Retention

 - We retain your personal information as long as you are an active member of the Club.
-If you leave the Club or request deletion, your information will be removed from our systems within [X] days.
+If you leave the Club or request deletion, your information will be removed from our systems within **90 days**.

 ## 5. Data Sharing